-Historic distribution of Vegetation Type 3d

-Metasediment rocks

 The most common underlying geology on the Gold Coast is metasediment rocks.
 Metasediment rocks are a type of metamorphic rock (rock transformed by heat and pressure).
 Originally these rocks were sedimentary rocks which were formed on the ocean floor through the deposition and solidification of sediment.
 These sedimentary rocks were subsequently buried underneath other rocks and subjected to high pressures and temperatures, causing the rock to recrystallize.
 This recrystallization process is known as metamorphosis, hence the term metamorphic rocks.
 About 300 million years ago these metamorphic rocks were pushed upward by geologic processes, creating much of the ranges, hills and lowlands on the Gold Coast.

+2017 EXTENT AND CONSERVATION STATUS

+Gold Coast

-2017 EXTENT AND CONSERVATION STATUS Gold Coast One of the least common types of eucalypt vegetation types both historically and currently.
-The current extent of this vegetation type on the Gold Coast is 28 hectares.
+Both historically and currently one of the least common vegetation types on the Gold Coast.
+The current extent\ of this vegetation type on the Gold Coast is 10 hectares.

 1 HECTARE (HA) = 2.46 ACRES ≅ THE SIZE OF AN INTERNATIONAL RUGBY FIELD

-Extent as mapped in 2017.
+\ Extent as mapped in 2017.
 Includes remnant vegetation only.
+Does not include disturbed remnant or regrowth

+Queensland

-Does not include disturbed remnant or regrowth Queensland The conservation status of vegetation in Queensland is specified under the Vegetation Management Act 1999, which lists this regional ecosystem (RE 12.11.27) as being 'Endangered'.
-LIKELIHOOD OF BECOMING EXTINCT (in QLD) due to biodiversity loss/degradation MOST LIKELY LEAST LIKELY Endangered Of Concern Least Concern USEFUL RESOURCES City of Gold Coast website: Environmental weeds and invasive plants.
+The conservation status of vegetation in Queensland is specified under the Vegetation Management Act 1999, which lists this regional ecosystem (RE 12.8.16) as being 'Of Concern'.

+LIKELIHOOD OF BECOMING EXTINCT in QLD) due to biodiversity loss/degradation

+MOST LIKELY LEAST LIKELY Endangered Of Concern Least Concern

+USEFUL RESOURCES

+City of Gold Coast website: Environmental weeds and invasive plants.

 Find out more about regional ecosystems at the Queensland Government Regional Ecosystems webpage.

+CREDITS

-CREDITS Content - ngh Environmental and Jason Searle.
-Vegetation Type Photo - Lui Weber © Unless otherwise noted all other photos - Glenn Leiper © Version 3, November 2020 THREATS Scribbly Gum Woodland on metasediments is now represented only at Pimpama, and is threatened by any future land clearing and development in this area.
-The area is also under threat from inappropriate fire (too frequent, low intensity fires).
-Not particularly prone to weed infestation, weeds develop mostly on the margins of fragmented areas.
-Common threats to all vegetation types Clearing Native vegetation is protected by Federal, State and local legislation.
+Content - ngh Environmental and Jason Searle.
+Vegetation Type Photo - Lui Weber © Unless otherwise noted all other photos - Glenn Leiper ©

+Version 3, November 2020

+THREATS

+VT6c occurs only within conservations areas in the Numinbah Valley within Gold Coast City, and is consequently secure and well protected.
+Major management issues include weed and fire management, with Lantana and Corky Passion Flower representing the main current weed threats.

+Common threats to all vegetation types

+Clearing

+Native vegetation is protected by Federal, State and local legislation.
 However, with increasing population growth in the region, Southeast Queensland is experiencing large amounts of vegetation clearing, particularly in areas designated for urban development.
 Protecting native vegetation on your property is one of the most beneficial things you can do to protect wildlife and the natural environment.

+Weeds

-Weeds Environmental weeds are the second biggest threat to our natural environment after land clearing.
-Environmental weeds (introduced plants that have naturalised and are invading our bushland) degrade our natural environment by: - out competing native plant species for available nutrients and light, - taking over and transforming native landscapes often leading to local plant or animal extinctions and loss of biodiversity, - reducing the availability of food and other resources for many native animals whilst sometimes benefiting pest animals, - increasing the risk of destructive wildfire, - often being toxic to people and animals.
-Fire • Very broadly, vegetation types are either adapted to fire or fire sensitive.
-Fire can become a threat if: - it extends into vegetation types which should not be burnt e.g. rainforest, - the frequency and/or intensity of the fire is too high, - the area burnt is too large.
+Environmental weeds are the second biggest threat to our natural environment after land clearing.
+Environmental weeds (introduced plants that have naturalised and are invading our bushland) degrade our natural environment by:

+- · out competing native plant species for available nutrients and light, - taking over and transforming native landscapes often leading to local plant or animal extinctions and loss of biodiversity, - reducing the availability of food and other resources for many native animals whilst sometimes benefiting pest animals, - increasing the risk of destructive wildfire, - often being toxic to people and animals.

+Fire

+Very broadly, vegetation types are either adapted to fire or fire sensitive.
+Fire can become a threat if:

+- it extends into vegetation types which should not be burnt e.g. rainforest, - the frequency and/or intensity of the fire is too high, - the area burnt is too large.

+Grazino

+The grazing of animals like cattle, horses, goats and feral animals such as deer can cause trampling or loss of diversity of seedlings and compact soil, preventing natural regeneration.

+Collecting